These examples use a

 CREATE STREAM pageviews_transformed_priority_2 \ WITH (TIMESTAMP='viewtime', \ PARTITIONS=5, \ VALUE_FORMAT='JSON') AS \ SELECT viewtime, \ userid, \ pageid, \ TIMESTAMPTOSTRING(viewtime, 'yyyy-MM-dd HH:mm:ss.SSS') AS timestring \ FROM pageviews \ WHERE userid<>'User_1' AND userid<>'User_2' \ PARTITION BY userid;

-Now you can use the following query to create a new stream by joining the
+The following query creates a new stream by joining the

 pageviews_transformed stream with the

-CREATE STREAM pageviews_enriched AS \ SELECT pv.viewtime, \ pv.userid AS userid, \ pv.pageid, \ pv.timestring, \ u.gender, \ u.regionid, \ u.interests, \ u.contactinfo \ FROM pageviews_transformed pv \ LEFT JOIN users_5part u ON pv.userid = u.userid;
+CREATE STREAM pageviews_enriched AS \ SELECT pv.viewtime, \ pv.userid AS userid, \ pv.pageid, \ pv.timestring, \ u.gender, \ u.regionid, \ u.interests, \ u.contact_info \ FROM pageviews_transformed pv \ LEFT JOIN users u ON pv.userid = users.userid;

 Note that by default all the Kafka topics will be read from the current offset (aka the latest available data); however, in a stream-table join, the table topic will be read from the beginning.